lcwitek/Premier-League-Shiny-App/abilities.md

   - All graphs, charts, and check box output will change with the selection of the season

-  - View a graph of the number of wins, loses, and draws for a specific season
+  - View a graph of the number of wins, losses, and draws for a specific season

       - View Final Ranking by moving cursor over graph

   - Check the Champion and the three teams that were Relegated

-  - A table displaying Final Ranking, Team, Wins, Loses, and Draws
+  - A table displaying Final Ranking, Team, Wins, Losses, and Draws

 ## k Means Clustering - Unsupervised